Biography of Governor

 The budding business executive then moved to Pepsi Cola Bottling Company of Guam as Vice President and General Manager.
 By the time he left the company, it had expanded its footprint into the region and was acclaimed a top performing company in the global Pepsi establishment.

 During his quick rise through the private sector, Eddie Baza Calvo met the woman who would be his lifelong partner in progress, the former Christine Lujan Sonido.
 They married in 1987 and raised six beautiful children: Edward, Vinson, Rosae, Paul Jerome, Melva, and Celine.
-The couple has recently been blessed with two grandsons, Eden and Sabian.
+They also are blessed with two grandsons, Eden and Sabian.

 Governor Calvo is fond of saying his family is his “rock,” the foundation of his life.
 They have supported him throughout his political career, which began when he successfully campaigned for the Guam Legislature in 1998.
 Between 1999 and 2010 he served five terms as a senator, serving also as vice speaker, acting speaker, and chairman of the legislative finance, public works and health committees.

 Governor Calvo is a plain-spoken man, who can regularly be seen in the community speaking with the people and helping them.
 He is a man of deep faith, guided more by Christian values than any rule of politics.
 He is an avid reader and student of history and a former athlete.
-He has never wavered in his decades-long support for his beloved San Francisco 49ers.
+He is a huge fan of the Golden State Warriors and has never wavered in his decades-long support for his beloved San Francisco 49ers.